Same-sex marriage in the Republic of Ireland: Constitutional review

-1° The State pledges itself to guard with special care the institution of marriage, on which the family is founded, and to protect it against attack.

 The committee held oral hearings in spring 2005 and received an unexpectedly large volume of written submissions with at least 60% being opposed to any constitutional changes to marriage or the family, including from members of Pro Life Campaign, Family Solidarity and the Mother and Child Campaign.
 The final report, the tenth interim report of the committee, was launched by Taoiseach Bertie Ahern on 24 January 2006.
 It recommended no change to the constitutional definitions, as it expected such a referendum to fail.
 It suggested that there should instead be legislation for a civil partnership registration open to same-sex or opposite-sex couples which would confer succession, maintenance and taxation rights.
 Controversially, it also recommended that the 'presumed' recognition of cohabiting partners by the courts, as recommended by the Law Reform Commission, should also be legislated for, but only for opposite-sex couples.
 The basis for the limitation was that it would be easy for the courts to determine the validity of an opposite-sex relationship if there were children.

-Colley Report (2005–2006)
+Colley Report

-On 20 December 2005, Minister for Justice Michael McDowell announced that he was creating a working group in the Department of Justice to provide options for government consideration.
+On 20 December 2005, Minister for Justice Michael McDowell announced that he was creating a working group in the Department of Justice, Equality and Law Reform to provide options for government consideration.
 This announcement came on the day after Belfast in Northern Ireland held the first of the new UK civil partnership registration ceremonies.
 The government said that it would legislate following the report, but Taoiseach Bertie Ahern also said there might not be time to do so before the upcoming election.
 Chaired by former TD Anne Colley, this working group included the Gay and Lesbian Equality Network (GLEN), the gay rights lobby organisation, which said they expected a recommendation for civil marriage.
-The group facilitated a conference on the topic in May 2006, as input to its reports which was attended by experts from other countries which have introduced civil unions and same-sex marriage.
+The group facilitated a conference on the topic in May 2006 as input to its reports, which was attended by experts from countries that had introduced civil unions or same-sex marriage.
 During his speech, McDowell was interrupted by members of the Ancient Order of Hibernians opposed to the government plans.

 Initially to report by March 2006, the group presented its report to the government in November 2006.
 They recommended that a civil partnership scheme would resolve most of the issues for same-sex and cohabiting couples, while providing less benefits than marriage.
 Offering civil marriage to same-sex couples would be open to a constitutional challenge.
 They also recommended a legal presumption of partnership for couples who have lived together for three years, or have children together.
 No recommendations were made for couples in non-conjugal relationships due to lack of research.
 The cabinet reviewed the report, but no legislation was introduced before the 2007 general election, and in the intervening period the government rejected opposition legislation, saying that legislation should await the Supreme Court appeal in Zappone v.
 Revenue Commissioners.